opendaylight/releng-builder/docs/jenkins.rst

 trigger the job to run manually by simply leaving a comment in Gerrit for the patch you wish to trigger against.

+All jobs have a default build-timeout value of 360 minutes (6 hrs) but can be overrided via the opendaylight-infra-wrappers' build-timeout property.

 .. raw:: html

     <table class="table table-bordered">